chilucdiep/personal-website/posts/finding-my-passion-in-tech.md

 ---
-title: "Finding My Passion in Tech: How I Transformed from a Mechanical Engineering Student to a Front-End Engineer"
+title: "How I Transformed from a Mechanical Engineering Student to a Front-End Engineer"
-subtitle: "The story of my coding journey into tech and software engineering.
+description: "The story of my coding journey into tech and software engineering.
 How I taught myself how to design and code through online ressources and internships."
-date: "28-12-2022"
+subtitle: "Finding My Passion in Tech"
 ---

 <!-- # Finding My Passion in Tech: How I Transformed from a Mechanical Engineering Student to a Front-End Engineer -->